-l.
-Sur mmary of Audit Results 1.
-Type of auditor's report issued: Unmo Accounting Principles odified, prepared in accordance with Generally Accepted 2.
-Internal control over financial reporting : Material weakness(es) identified?
-Significant deficiencies identified th ☐ yes ☒ none reported \square yes \boxtimes no naterial weakness(es)?
-3. Noncompliance material to financial sta atements noted? yes no 4.
-Internal control over major programs: Material weakness(es) identified?
-[Significant deficiencies identified th ☐ yes ☐ none reported yes \(\sum \) no nat are not considered to be material weakness(es)?
-5. Type of auditor's report issued on comp pliance for major programs: Unmodified 6.
-Any audit findings disclosed that are re 200.516(a)? \square yes \boxtimes no y audit findings disclosed that are required to be reported in accordance with 2 CFR Section 0.516(a)? \square yes \boxtimes no 7.
-Major Programs: Assistance Listing Number(s) 66.458 Name of Federal Program or Cluster CWSRF Cluster: Capitalization Grants for Clean Water State Populating Funds 66.468 State Revolving Funds DWSRF Cluster: Capitalization Grants for Drinking Water State Revolving Funds 8.
-8. Dollar threshold used to distinguish between type A and type B programs: \$1,120,832 9.
-9. Auditee qualified as low-risk auditee? ⊠ yes □ no II.
-Findings related to the financial statements which are required to be reported in accordance with GAGAS.
-No matte ers were reported.
+I. Sur mmary of Audit Results 1.
+Type of auditor's report issued: Unmo Accounting Principles dified, prepared in accordance with Generally Accepted 2.
+Internal control over financial reporting : Material weakness(es) identified? [ Significant deficiencies identified th ☐ yes ☒ none reported yes \( \sum no \) no at are not considered to be material weakness(es)?
+3. Noncompliance material to financial sta tements noted? yes no 4.
+Internal control over major programs: Material weakness(es) identified? $\square$ yes $\boxtimes$ no Significant deficiencies identified that are not considered to be material weakness(es)? $\square$ yes $\boxtimes$ none reported 5.
+Type of auditor's report issued on comp oliance for major programs: Unmodified 6.
+6. Any audit findings disclosed that are required to be reported in accordance with 2 CFR Section 200.516(a)? ☐ yes ☒ no 7.
+Major Programs: Assistance Listing Number(s) 66.468 Name of Federal Program or Cluster DWSRF Cluster: Capitalization Grants for Drinking Water State Revolving Funds 21.027 COVID-19: Coronavirus State and Local Fiscal Recovery Funds 8.
+Dollar threshold used to distinguish bet ween type A and type B programs: \$1,113,523 9.
+Auditee qualified as low-risk auditee? ☑ yes ☐ no II. ndings related to the financial statement GAS. s which are required to be reported in accordance with No matte ers were reported.
 III.
-Fin dings and questioned costs for federal a wards
+Fin idings and questioned costs for federal av wards